24f1001404/Vehicle-Parking-App---V1/README.md

 # Vehicle-Parking-App---V1
-This is a web application for Vehicle Parking Management System intended to demonstrate the easy vehicle parking management in commercial,residential or institutional context.The system provides a user friendly UI for real time booking, managing and monitoring of the parking slots and minimizes congestion and human errors.
+This is a web based application for the 4 wheeler vehicle parking system, to demonstrate the simple parking management.
+The main goal is to make a user friendly application for the user to navigate through the application for the real time booking, managing the parking lots.

 # Features
 •	User Registration and Login